Battle of Tuchola Forest: September 1

 The 20th Motorized Division was tasked with capturing Chojnice, held by three Polish territorial defense (ON) battalions.
 An initial attempt to seize the city with an armored train and two platoons of commandos failed, and resulted in the destruction of the train by the Polish defenders.
 During the late morning and early afternoon the 20th Division slowly enveloped the Polish positions, and the ON battalions withdrew at 1400 to avoid encirclement.

 Their withdrawal to the northeast was covered by a mounted attack by the 18th Pomeranian Uhlan Regiment, known to history as the charge at Krojanty, which managed to scatter the troops of the German 76th Motorized Infantry Regiment, but then encountered a squadron of armored cars, which cut down nearly a third of the Polish riders, including the unit's commander Kazimierz Mastalerz.

 The 2nd Army Corps on Guderian's right flank advanced largely unmolested, annihilating the isolated ON battalion defending Wiecbork.

-All day on September 1st the German XXI Army Corps, attacking from the exclave of East Prussia, attempted to secure a crossing over the Vistula and link up with Guderian.
-Their attempt to seize the bridges at Tczew at 0445 was foiled and the bridges were blown at 0600.
+All day on September 1 the German XXI Army Corps, attacking from the exclave of East Prussia, attempted to secure a crossing over the Vistula and link up with Guderian.
+Their attempt to seize the bridges at Tczew at 0445 was foiled and the bridges were blown up at 0600.
 The town was captured in the afternoon by Waffen-SS troops advancing south from Danzig.
 Having failed to secure the bridges, XXI Corps proceeded southwards and became locked in a positional battle with the Polish 16th Infantry Division dug in along the Osa, a minor tributary of the Vistula.
 It secured a bridgehead at 1600 hours near Rogozno-Zamek.